benardp/contours/README.md

 ### Build instructions
-On Linux (gcc) and OS X (clang), not tested on Windows.
+Tested on Linux (gcc 4.8) and OS X (clang 5.0), not tested on Windows.

 __Clone the repository:__

-From the GitShell, Cygwin or the CLI :

 ````
 git clone https://github.com/benardp/contours